 Third-party collectors must be selected based on their reputation and experience, then managed closely throughout their contract if you want to avoid losing money.

 People want to help themselves.
 Especially in sensitive situations involving personal debt, it’s easier for people to pay off debt without having to face another person.
 High-pressure tactics are outdated and contradict consumer preferences.
-A self-service debt collections software solution responds to consumer demands and behaviour while reducing personnel cost.
+A self-service debt collections software solution responds to consumer demands and behavior while reducing personnel costs.